Rouillon, S. (2020). A phsyco-economic model of low Earth orbit management. Environmental and Resource Economics, 77(4): 695-723.

 Keywords: Outer space; Satellites; Launches; Debris, Risk of colission; Kessler syndrome.

+Bongers, A. and Torres, J. L. (2024).
 Star Wars: Anti-Satellite Weapons and Orbital Debris.
-Anelí Bongers and José L. Torres.
-Defence and Peace Economics, 209, forthcoming, 2024.
+Defence and Peace Economics, 25(7): 826-845.

 Abstract